elibroftw/blog.elijahlopez.ca/content/posts/bu-397-intermediate-financial-accounting-II.md

 - raise capital without giving up ownership
 - lower interest rate, since investors can ride on share value increase
 - B corp. offers 3-year, 6% annual coupon, convertible bonds par = $1000.
 Convertible to 250 shares trading at $3/share.
 Similar straight line bonds carry an interest rate of 9%.
 1,000 bonds are issued at par.
+  - To get the present value without derivative rights, use the same coupon, same market price but ???

 ```accounting
 FV = $1,000,000